 Some men don’t even make it out of the Vault though.
 The sole survivor in Fallout 4 finds a pistol on a desk.
 The game doesn’t let you decide, but realistically, a man in that situation, with everything he loved and the life he built taken away from him, would be faced with the hard decision of using the gun either on himself, or as a tool to keep moving forward.

-Men taking the Red Pill also face this scenario, experiencing a similar loss, whether directly, through the court system, or indirectly by acknowledging the risks involved and the unbalanced nature of the current laws.
+Men taking the Red Pill also face this scenario, experiencing a similar loss, whether directly, through the court system, or indirectly, by acknowledging the risks involved making the juice not worth the squeeze.

 In the Blue Pill paradigm, being a family man is the greatest story ever told, and the men who can’t get out of the depression phase are the ones that found their stories too difficult to re-write.

-Support this site by using my referral link here: https://brave.com/moo427
+Support the Moon Base by using my referral link here: https://brave.com/moo427

 But getting out of the Vault is only half the battle.
 The Red Pill and the wasteland is a new world which requires a new personality.
 Some men retain their dignity, but many others remain in the Red Pill Rage phase.
 These are the Raiders or Bad Karma players in Fallout, uninterested in rebuilding their happiness on their own, and instead depend on taking it away from others to survive.

 It’s this group of men that give MGTOW a bad name.
-They claim to have gone their own way, yet the majority of their time is not spent on themselves but on bashing women.
+They claim to have gone their own way, yet the majority of their time is not spent on themselves but on bashing the men and women not congruent to their paradigm.

 But it’s hard to blame them.
 After all, nature has mutated and irradiated out in the wasteland.
 Because of feminism, the modern woman is now radioactive.
 MGTOW and Red Pill knowledge are like the Rad-X and Rad-Away products in the game that protect you from radiation poisoning.